 “Lucy has infectious enthusiasm when it comes to dogs and training – she makes you look at your dog in a whole new light”

 Hi I’m Lucy!
-I’m a professional dog trainer with nearly 16 years experience and at heart I’m still just that little girl who is obsessed with dogs.
+I’m a professional dog trainer with 18 years experience and at heart I’m still just that little girl who is obsessed with dogs.
 I’m a member of the Association of Pet Dog Trainers (01143) and I only use kind, reward based training methods.

 I started out my training journey with Lincs Dog Training, where I was mentored on my way to becoming a dog training instructor and passed my assessments with the Association of Pet Dog Trainers.
 I taught for Lincs Dog Training alongside my day job as a post lady for Royal Mail until I eventually left Royal Mail to set up my own dog training.